 Foreign missions based in Nepal are required to obtain prior approval from the GoN through the Protocol Division for the purchase/lease/ construction or sale of immovable property such as land, buildings and apartments.
+As per the existing rules and practice of GoN, Embassies are permitted to procure by purchase or lease in their name upto 12 Ropani (6104 sq.m.) of land for the Chancery in Kathmandu valley, and additional 4 ropanis for the residence.
+It will not affect the Embassies which had procured the land above this new ceiling prior to this decision of the GoN taken in 2018.
 The Protocol Division will advise the missions, as and when necessary, the procedures of acquiring ownership and/or registration of property in the name of mission, as well as disposing and/or transfer of ownership of the properties.
 The missions' officials may contact municipal offices and various utility service providers to install or connect utility services.
 Diplomatic and UN missions shall be exempt from paying registration fee on acquisition of land and building by the decision of the GoN.
 The GoN may also take a decision to exempt capital gain tax on case by case basis and on condition that the government of the mission concerned officially conveys its consent to offer reciprocal treatment to the GoN.
 Diplomatic missions may repatriate the amount received against the sale of the property in convertible foreign currency with the authorization of the GoN.